You are the

 Ø

-data can give information about the structure of materials in the size domain
+angle neutron scattering data can give information about the structure of

-nanometre to micrometre.
-Here composite particles (replacing whole groups of
+materials in the size domain nanometre to micrometre.
+Here composite particles

-atoms) are the particles in our simulation box.
+(replacing whole groups of atoms) are the particles in our simulation box.

 Ø

-Normal RMC simulation models
+RMC simulation

-the simulation box contains atoms.
+and the simulation box contains atoms.

 This seems to be only a question of particle size, but due to the contribution of the inner structure of the composite particle to the scattering the theory and so forth the calculation a bit different, so it is important to choose the simulation method appropriately.